 Addiction Treatment Statistics

-Statistics show that there are more people in need of treatment than those who receive it.6 Reasons for this vary but tend to evolve around access to care, affordability, and acceptance of the issue.
+Statistics show that there are more people in need of treatment than those who receive it.6 Reasons for this vary but tend to evolve around access to care, affordability, and stigma surrounding the issue.
 Treatment varies in type from support and therapy groups to outpatient therapy, intensive outpatient therapy (IOP), and residential treatment.

 Access to Care for Addiction

-Just over 4 percent of physicians in the U.S. have gone through the training process that enables them to prescribe buprenorphine, one of the few forms of medication-assisted treatment for opioid use disorder available outside of methadone clinics.11 Remember that there were 808,000 reported individuals using heroin and 10.3 million having misused opioids in 2018.4 That means there is roughly 1 physician per 3,056 individuals with authority to treat in this respect.
+Just over 4% of physicians in the U.S. have gone through the training process that enables them to prescribe buprenorphine, one of the few forms of medication-assisted treatment for opioid use disorder available outside of methadone clinics.11 Remember that there were 808,000 reported individuals using heroin and 10.3 million having misused opioids in 2018.4 That means there is roughly 1 physician per 3,056 individuals who have authority to treat in this respect.